-This inspiring recruitment company from The South Lakes has decided to partner up with ourselves, to help their clients offset their carbon emissions and protect our planet by planting trees with ourselves.
-With big plans for events such as the Queens Jubilee, we have started to form a string relationship together and we hope to achieve great things together in the coming years.
+This inspiring recruitment company from The South Lakes has decided to partner up with ourselves, to help their clients offset their carbon emissions, and protect our planet by planting more trees.
+With big plans for events such as the Queen's Jubilee, we have started to form a strong relationship together, and we hope to achieve great things together in the coming years.
 Let's get those trees in the ground!

 Support from Cumbria County Council

 This organisation has helped us greatly in getting to where we are today.
 They have given us access to a generous grant which has let us carry out the acorn picking competition in Penrith.
-Resulting in around 5000 acorns being planted this Spring of 2020.
+Resulting in around 5000 acorns being planted in Spring 2020.

 Workington Transport Offsetting their Carbon Footprint.

 Workington transport are working with us to offset their Carbon Footprint and carry on their work in an environmentally friendly way.
-They have adopted 250 English Oak trees which will be planted in the coming weeks and have donated to Greener Every Day generously.
-These trees have been successfully planted near Penrith and will offset 40 tons of Co2 over their lifetime.
+They have adopted 250 English Oak trees which have been successfully planted near Penrith and will offset 40 tons of Co2 over their lifetime.

 The Penrith school's acorn picking competition.

 We have been working with schools in Penrith, Cumbria, on an Acorn picking competition.
 The pupils have picked thousands of acorns.
-The winning school will be announced when it is safe to do so.
-They will receive a trophy and an educational talk on the importance of trees as well as the effect of climate change will be delivered.
+The winning school received a trophy and an educational talk on the importance of trees as well as the effect of climate change will be delivered.
 As a thank you gesture to all the schools who got involved, we have been working with the Eden District Council on finding a location to plant Oak trees in the school names.
-This event will be carried out by the end of this academic year and a representing pupil from each school that shows specific interest in the project will be invited to plant the sapling.
-We would like to update everyone that we have planted around 5000 Oak seeds this Spring of 2020.
+We would like to update everyone that we planted around 5000 Oak seeds in Spring 2020.

 We are now ready to welcome companies to help us offset their carbon footprint.
 Planting as many trees as are needed to offset each companies carbon footprint or in some cases make them carbon neutral.